AACN: Nursing Shortage Fact Sheet

 Insufficient staffing is raising the stress level of nurses, impacting job satisfaction, and driving many nurses to leave the profession.

-- In an article in the August 2012 issue of the American Journal of Infection Control, Dr. Jeannie Cimiotti and colleagues identified a significant association between high patient-to nurse ratios and nurse burnout with increased urinary tract and surgical site infections.
+- In the December 2016 issue of BMJ Quality and Safety, the international journal of healthcare improvement, Dr. Linda Aiken and her colleagues released findings from a study of acute care hospitals in Belgium, England, Finland, Ireland, Spain, and Switzerland, which found that a greater proportion of professional nurses at the bedside is associated with better outcomes for patients and nurses.
+Reducing nursing skill mix by adding assistive personnel without professional nurse qualifications may contribute to preventable deaths, erode care quality, and contribute to nurse shortages.
+In an article in the August 2012 issue of the American Journal of Infection Control, Dr. Jeannie Cimiotti and colleagues identified a significant association between high patient-to nurse ratios and nurse burnout with increased urinary tract and surgical site infections.
 In this study of Pennsylvania hospitals, the researchers found that increasing a nurse’s patient load by just one patient was associated with higher rates of infection.
 The authors conclude that reducing nurse burnout can improve both the well-being of nurses and the quality of patient care. www.sciencedirect.com/science/journal/01966553

 - In the March 2005 issue of Nursing Economic$, Dr. Peter Buerhaus and colleagues found that more than 75% of RNs believe the nursing shortage presents a major problem for the quality of their work life, the quality of patient care, and the amount of time nurses can spend with patients.
 Looking forward, almost all surveyed nurses see the shortage in the future as a catalyst for increasing stress on nurses (98%), lowering patient care quality (93%) and causing nurses to leave the profession (93%). www.medscape.com/viewpublication/785

-High nurse turnover and vacancy rates are affecting access to health care.
+High nurse retirement and turnover rates are affecting access to health care.

 - In September 2007, Dr. Christine T. Kovner and colleagues found that 13% of newly licensed RNs had changed principal jobs after one year, and 37% reported that they felt ready to change jobs.
 These findings were reported in the American Journal of Nursing in an article titled “Newly Licensed RNs’ Characteristics, Work Attitudes, and Intentions to Work.” journals.lww.com/ajnonline/pages/default.aspx